 Hi there and thanks for coming along!
 Lost in Landmarks was started in 2012 (when it was known as Barts Go Adventuring) as a space for me to record our travel adventures.
-As time has gone by I began to specialise in sharing info on all the historical sites we went to because, quite frankly, it was was the majority of our travel!
+As time has gone by I began to specialise in sharing info about Scotland and England as that was primarily the places we’d travel to.
+Historical sites also feature highly – they are by far my most favourite attractions!

 About Lost in Landmarks